theunfeelingsoul/sms-admin.dev/README.md

 1. add checkboxes to the view contact page
 2. on checking a box, display the group select input form
+3. Send an sms by using the groups

 todo
 ----
-1. Send an sms by using the groups
+1. create a page to add groups